1986 FLEER BASEBALL CARDS BOX

 As the first new baseball card issuer in over 20 years, Fleer’s success with collectors and retailers in 1986 paved the way for continued competition going forward.
 Their creative designs, photography, and coveted parallels sparked renewed joy and excitement in the hobby at a time when Topps had grown stale with their monopoly.
 Collectors delighted in showing off complete sets and chase cards from 1986 Fleer for years after its release.

-Read also: BASEBALL CARDS CASES FOR SALE
+Read also: BASEBALL CARDS HERITAGE 2022 HIGH NUMBER

 While Topps maintained majority market share due to their exclusive rights, 1986 Fleer reignited passion among collectors and jumpstarted a new era of competition with fascinating subsets, new card shapes, and visual pizazz missing from previous offerings.
 After initially flying under the radar compared to the star-studded ’84 Donruss set, 1986 Fleer cards earned their place as one of the most beloved issues in hobby history and a landmark year marking Fleer’s triumphant return to baseball cards.
 Its innovative spirit still influences modern card designs today.